13 Secrets Only Air Traffic Controllers Know

 - Wilco: I understand your message and will comply with it.

 - Words twice: Communication is difficult, so please send every word or phrase twice.
-Find out what these other 11 mysterious flight codes really mean.
+To further understand their language, here’s what some other mysterious flight codes really mean.

 Swearing is off limits